conan-io/docs/extending/hooks.rst

 Hook structure
 --------------

-Hooks are Python files containing **pre** and **post** functions that will be executed prior and after a determined task performed by the
+Hooks are Python files containing **pre** and **post** functions that will be executed before and after a particular task performed by the
 Conan client.
-Those tasks could be Conan commands, recipe interactions such as exporting or packaging or interactions with the remotes.
+Those tasks could be Conan commands, recipe interactions such as exporting or packaging, or interactions with the remotes.

-Here you can see an example of a simple hook:
+Here is an example of a simple hook:

 .. code-block:: python
    :caption: *example_hook.py*